pledbrook/lazybones/README.md

 The aliases will always be available to you until you remove them from the persisted configuration.

+### Setting a proxy (and other system properties) (Since 0.8.1)

+Many people have to work behind a proxy, but Lazybones didn't make it easy to configure one.
+In fact the only way to do it was to add the relevant system properties to a `JAVA_OPTS` environment variable.
+From 0.8.1, you now have another option.

+Lazybones has stolen the idea of having a special form of configuration option for system properties from Gradle.
+So if you define a property with a `systemProp.` prefix, it will be added as a system property internally.
+So to configure an HTTP proxy, you only need to add the following to your Lazybones configuration:

+    systemProp {
+        http {
+            proxyHost = "localhost"
+            proxyPort = 8181
+        }
+        https {
+            proxyHost = "localhost"
+            proxyPort = 8181
+        }
+    }

+You do need to make sure that you configure both HTTP and HTTPS for Lazybones to work properly.

 ### General options

 These are miscellaneous options that can be overridden on the command line: